Coronavirus: German evacuation flight from China carried two infected people | DW | 02.02.2020

 Death in the Philippines

-A 44-year-old Chinese man died in the Philippines on Sunday due to complications from the coronavirus, according to the Philippines' Department of Health.
+A 44-year-old Chinese man died in the Philippines on Sunday due to complications from the coronavirus, according to the Philippine Department of Health.

 "I would like to emphasize that this is an imported case with no evidence of local transmission," Health Secretary Francisco Duque said in a press release.